-In many ways, the planning process was typical and mirrored processes that the local board has used for developing workforce plans over the last four decades.
+In many ways, the process of developing the original PY 21-24 Local Plan was typical and mirrored processes that the local board has used for developing workforce plans over the last four decades.
 In other ways, it was like no previous planning process.
-While the development of past plans has certainly been influenced by new legislation, changes in the economy, social issues and other factors, never before has the SBWIB developed a plan amid a global pandemic that has constrained and changed everything.
-The adversity and challenges brought about by limitations resulting from COVID-19 have, in many ways, fueled ingenuity.
-Some of the adaptations and innovations that have been implemented in 2020 and 2021 will likely affect local workforce programs for years to come.
-Priority considerations for the next four years, which are expressed in the plan, focus in part on how these changes can and should be adopted as permanent strategies.
-To some extent, the post-pandemic period will usher in a "new world," marked by discernable changes to labor market demands, the availability of jobs, and the skills sought by employers.
-The SBWIB will implement a recovery strategy that recognizes and responds to changes in the labor market and in the communities we serve.
+While the development of past plans has certainly been influenced by new legislation, changes in the economy, social issues, and other factors, never before has the SBWIB developed a plan amid a global pandemic that altered everything.
+Despite factors such as an unprecedented 20% unemployment rate, the adversity and challenges brought about by COVID-19, in many ways, fueled ingenuity.
+Some of the adaptations and innovations that were implemented in 2020 and 2021 have been adopted as permanent strategies.